evanseitz/POLARIS/README.md

-# POLARIS: path of least action recursive survey
+# POLARIS: Path of least action recursive survey
 algorithm for path of least action analysis on energy landscapes

 # INSTALLATION